MicrosoftDocs/OfficeDocs-O365ITPro/Office365-MileIQ/give-access-mileiq-admin-center.md

 ### Assign a user to the Business Administrator role

-1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/) with an account that's a global admin for the directory.
+1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/) with an account that's a Global Admin for the directory.
 2. Select **Admin centers** and then select **Azure Active Directory**.

     ![Azure Active Directory](media/mileiq-azure-active-directory.png)